spikegrobstein/resume/readme.md

    authentication server using an LDAP gem.
 Supported over 250 users.
  * Implemented Moodle for student course management and homework tracking that tied into the same ActiveDirectory authentication server as the Merits app.
- * Built application in PHP that would seamlessly tie into Moodle and Merits to ease importation of new students via CSV file.
+ * Built application in PHP that would seamlessly tie into Moodle and Merits to ease import of new student accounts via CSV file.
- * All above sites used the same look and feel as the school's intranet, leveraging modern HTML and CSS techniques and sharing templates.
+ * All above sites used the same look and feel as the school's intranet, leveraging modern HTML and CSS techniques and sharing templates and graphical assets.

 *Additional Experience available on request*